surfly/docs/introduction/integration.md

 </script>
 ```

-You will also need to initialise the session
+You will also need to initialize the session

 ``` javascript
 var settings = {